SnoozeTime/snoozraft/README.md

 - [X] Send ping to all other peers
 - [X] Add peer reaper: when timeout, should check if some peers are not alive and KILL them.
 - [X] Begin RAFT
-- [ ] Use msgpack for message content (first frame is address, second is message ID, third is binary content)
+- [X] Use msgpack for message content (first frame is address, second is message ID, third is binary content)
+- [ ] Simple election + timeout in raft
+- [ ] Generation script -> create enum from messages
+- [ ] Generation script -> Create msg_handler class